conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 When allow_softlinks is ``False``, conda still uses hard-links when possible, but when it is not possible, conda copies files.
 Individual packages can override this option, specifying that certain files should never be soft-linked.
-See :ref:`no-link`.

 The default is ``True``.